Perrier® Launches Limited-Edition Can Inspired by Día de Los Muertos

 ARLINGTON, Va., Oct.
-21, 2021 /PRNewswire/ -- This fall, Perrier is launching a limited-edition Mystére Potion blackberry flavor inspired by Día de Los Muertos.
+21, 2021 /PRNewswire-HISPANIC PR WIRE/ -- This fall, Perrier is launching a limited-edition Mystére Potion blackberry flavor inspired by Día de Los Muertos.
 The new can art features the iconic sugar skull design associated with the Mexican holiday.

 In recognition of the release of its Día de Los Muertos limited-edition product, Perrier is providing support in 2021 to two organizations which work to empower members of the Latino community - The Hispanic Heritage Foundation and United Farm Workers.